 Pressure cooker baked apples can be made in your Instant Pot, Crockpot Express or Ninja Foodi machine!
+You can slice them and enjoy in smaller pieces similar to our Instant Pot apple crisp, or enjoy them whole.
 A healthy fruit dessert or snack, you’ll love these.

 You will first want to cut and scoop out the middle so you can add all the sweet goodness.
 Then they’ll be transformed into pressure cooker baked apples.

 - You can use a knife to cut the top off in a circular motion.
 Then use a melon baller or spoon to scoop out as much as possible.
 Just make sure that you don’t scoop too far down and leave a hole for leakage.

 Instant Pot baked apples

 You can make these dairy free if need be with plant based vegan butter product.
 I have done that for my husband and nobody knew the difference.

 - Apples – Granny Smith will remain firmer

 - here are gluten free oats

 If you have other ideas in mind as far as making your steamed apples, go ahead and try it!
 6 medium apples should fit inside snugly.
 Of course sizes vary and the larger the fruit the more firm it will be when it’s done.